Rashtrapati Bhavan: History

 Lutyens travelled between India and England almost every year for twenty years and worked on the construction of the Viceroy's House in both countries.
 Lutyens reduced the building from 13000000 cuft to 8500000 cuft because of budget restrictions.
 The gardens were initially designed and laid out in Mughal style by William Robert Mustoe who was influenced by the Vicereine Lady Hardinge who in turn had sought inspiration in the book by Constance Villiers-Stuart in her Gardens of the Great Mughals (1913).
 The designs underwent changes and alterations under subsequent viceroys and after Indian Independence.
 After independence, it was renamed as Government House.

 When Chakravarti Rajagopalachari assumed office as the first India-born Governor General of India and became the occupant of this palace, he preferred to stay in a few rooms in the former Guest Wing, which is now the family wing of the President; he converted the then Viceroy's apartments into the Guest Wing, where visiting heads of state stay while in India.
 On 26 January 1950, when Rajendra Prasad became the first President of India and occupied this building, it was renamed Rashtrapati Bhavan – the President's House.

 The first restoration project at the Rashtrapati Bhavan was started in 1985 and ended in 1989, during which the Ashoka Hall was stripped of its later additions and restored to its original state by the architectural restorer Sunita Kohli.
 The second restoration project, begun in 2010, involved Charles Correa and Sunita Kohli.

+A bust of Lutyens was removed from the building in a suggested act of decolonisation in 2026 and replaced by a bust of Chakravarti Rajagopalachari.